emily-aguirre/theadvisors/README.md

 Instructions to View the Web Application Database:
 1. Complete the instructions above before proceeding
-2. Download and install DB Browser for SQLite from https://sqlitebrowser.org/dl/ that is compatiable with your operating system
+2. Download and install DB Browser for SQLite from https://sqlitebrowser.org/dl/ that is compatible with your operating system
 3. Once DB Browser for SQLite is installed, launch it
 4. Click "Open Database", navigate to C:\xampp\htdocs\towson_app\db and double click on courses.db
 5. Then, the database structure will be displayed